simonmittag/mse6/CONTRIBUTING.md

 ## We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.

-## We Use [CircleCi](https://circleci.com/gh/simonmittag/mse6), So All Code Changes Happen Through Pull Requests
-Pull requests are the best way to propose changes to the codebase (we use [CircleCi](https://circleci.com/gh/simonmittag/mse6).
-We actively welcome your pull requests:

-1. Fork the repo and create your branch from `master`.
-2. If you've added code that should be tested, add tests.
-3. Ensure the test suite passes.
-4. Issue that pull request!

 ## Any contributions you make will be under the Apache Software License
 In short, when you submit code changes, your submissions are understood to be under the same [Apache License](https://github.com/simonmittag/jabba/blob/master/LICENSE).
 Feel free to contact one of the project maintainers if that's a concern.